GitHub + Redshift

 How it works

 Erathos connects to GitHub via the official API and syncs your data incrementally — only new or updated records are processed on each run, keeping pipelines fast and Redshift costs predictable.
-You choose the sync frequency (from every 5 minutes to daily), the objects to sync, and the target dataset.
-Every run is logged with full observability: run time, processed rows, errors with context, and instant alerts via Slack or email if something goes wrong.
+You choose the sync frequency (from every 5 minutes to daily), the objects to sync, and the destination dataset.
+Every run is recorded with full observability: runtime, processed rows, errors with context, and instant alerts via Slack or email if something goes wrong.

 No credit card required.